SALKANTAY TOUR & THE INCA TRAIL

 Considered: Warm and humid

-Today is the most important, so you will wake up earlier than usual.
-After breakfast, you will walk two more hours to Machu Picchu, where you will pass through the Sun Gate to experience some spectacular views of the stunning mountains, valleys, rivers and the Incan ruins.
-Upon your arrival, your tour guide will inform you about Machu Piccu for two hours.
-Following, you will have time to explore, by yourself.
-Be sure that you visit all the sacred places, temples, palaces and the famous Inca bride.
-When you are ready to make your way back to Aguas Calientes, there will be buses that depart on a regular basis, with a journey of approximately 30 minutes.
+Today is the most important day of your Salkantay Tour, as you will wake up earlier than usual.
+After breakfast, you will walk two more hours to Machu Picchu, where you will pass through the Sun Gate to experience some spectacular views of the stunning mountains, valleys, rivers, and the Incan ruins.
+Once you arrive, your tour guide will inform you about Machu Picchu for two hours.
+After, you will have time to explore by yourself.
+Be sure that you visit all the sacred places like the temples, palaces, and the famous Inca bridge.
+When you are ready to make your way back to Aguas Calientes, there will be buses that depart regularly.
+This bus is about 30 minutes.
 After spending time in the town of Aguas Calientes, you will need to be at the train station 30 minutes before our train departs back to Cusco.